kennytilton/mxtodomvc/documentation/BuildingTodoMVC.md

                   "Inspired by <a href=\"https://github.com/tastejs/todomvc/blob/master/app-spec.md\">TodoMVC</a>."]]
       (p credit))))
 ````
-The above illustrates that, by supporting arbitrary functions as generators of HTML, with mxWeb we can develop custom HTML tags wrapping arbitrarily complex, reusable native DOM clusters, aka [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components). `mxtodo-credits` is rather simple, but next up is a function/component taking four parameters to support reuse.
+In other words, mxWeb supports arbitrarily complex, reusable native DOM clusters, aka [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components). `mxtodo-credits` is rather simple, but next up is a function/component taking four parameters to support reuse.

-Note also that, yes, we can mix standard CLJS with our "HTML" because, again, it is all CLJS.
 ### git checkout wall-clock
 Reminder:
 ````bash
 git checkout wall-clock
 ````
-The TodoMVC spec does not include a time or date display, but a simple "wall clock" permits a quick but deep dive into:
+The TodoMVC spec does not include a time or date display.
+We added a simple "wall clock" because it lets us take a quick, deep dive into mxWeb in just a few lines of code.
+Here is what we will see:
 1. automatic state management: our first dataflow;
 1. transparent state management;
 2. DOM efficiency without VDOM complexity;
-3. the mxWeb approach to Web Components;
+3. the mxWeb version of Web Components;
 4. all dataflow all the time: "lifting" components into the Matrix;
 5. a single source of behavior: co-location of model and view; and
 6. the Grail of object reuse.